ergoplatform/ergodocs/docs/dev/scs/tx/ico.md

 ```

 Note that the above ICO example contains many simplifications.
 For instance, we don’t consider fees when spending the project box.

 Additionally, the project does not self-destruct after the withdrawal stage.
-We refer the reader to [14](https://ergoplatform.org/en/blog/2019_04_10-ico-example/) for the full example.